GaloisInc/daedalus/pdf-driver/README.rst

     ./scripts/run-tests

-    # The output of the going into
+    # The output of the above is going here
     #   pdf_tests_actual/pdf_tests/2020-03-eval/
     # and the expected output is here
     #   pdf_tests_expected/pdf_tests/2020-03-eval/